waymondo/hoardable/README.md

     Hoardable.with(whodunit: current_user.id, meta: { request_uuid: request.uuid }) do
       yield
     end
-    # `Hoardable.whodunit` is back to nil or the previously set value
+    # `Hoardable.whodunit` and `Hoardable.meta` are back to nil or their previously set values
   end
 end
 ```